sigasi/sigasi_insights/content/manual/plugins.md

 ### Subversion (SVN)

-For Subversion we recommende the [Subclipse](https://marketplace.eclipse.org/content/subclipse) plugin.
+For Subversion we recommend the [Subclipse](https://marketplace.eclipse.org/content/subclipse) plugin.

 To install this plugin, perform these steps in the **Help > Install New Software...** window: